DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

     * You will need to configure your `Security Group`.
 These settings are simple and work, but don't really account for security concerns.
 For this course the following has been used:
     ![](security_group.png)
     * The `Custom TCP Rules` are necessary for hosting Jupyter Notebooks over the internet (not used currently).
+* Click Launch
+ * If you don't already have a `.pem` file create one, and save it.
+You will need it everytime you log on to your instance.

 ### Setting up your own AMI
 > **INFO**: Getting all the necessary software working on your own computer can be cumbersome, but things have gotten **A LOT** better in recent years, even on Windows, which was notoriously difficult.